rwilliams/jrubywiki/IdeasOnIRPersistence.md

 Another thing you will notice is that [] is not in those examples.
 Since we know the arity we no longer need grammar to delineate a list anymore.

+Ah there is one caveat above I should have mentioned.
+We cannot encode all arities possible in the language this way so we still need an 'n' version.
+This version needs to dynamically create a list like shown above.
+This will be a rarity though and should impact performance except extreme cases.

 ## What is whitespace after all

 I argue that most of this extra syntax is unneeded sugar and is not needed by the grammar to parse this output.
 I am correct :)  The obvious defect of not having extra syntax is not having nice visual cues.
 There is a simple way to avoid the cost of having this extra syntax...Designate it as whitespace.
 So: